 Please note the CE credit is only offered for the live presentation on the date and time of the event

-Join February's Journal contributor Caroline Demirs Calio J.D., and other experts to discuss what she considers the most common mistakes in estate planning, and how planners can help clients avoid them.
-Their discussion is followed by a live Q and A, moderated by one of FPA's Knowledge Circle hosts.
+Join March's Journal contributor Caroline Demirs Calio J.D., and financial advisor Mark Coffey, JD, CFP®, to discuss the most common mistakes in estate planning, and how planners can help clients avoid them.
+Their discussion is followed by a live Q and A, moderated by Mark Prendergast, one of FPA's Knowledge Circle hosts.

 It is intriguing how estate planning mistakes are often replicated and exaggerated in celebrity estates.
 This presentation discusses these high profile mistakes and provides practical insights on how to use them to improve your everyday client’s estate planning.